hispanico94/Guzzi-Tracker/README.md

 When the app is launched for the first time the *info_moto.json* is copied from the bundle to the app's *LibraryDirectory*.
 After that the json is read and decoded and the array of `Motorcycle`, containing all the data about the motorcycles, is available to the rest of the app.

-The data updating is done by checking the json's version stored in a GitHub Gist [TODO: MAYBE REVERT TO LOCAL REPOSITORY].
+The data updating is done by checking the json's version stored in the repo here on GitHub.
 The version value is stored in a `value` key in the json's root object.
 If the version of the remote file is greater than the version of the local file the latter is replaced by the newer in the LibraryDirectory.
 The http request is handled with a simple URLSession dataTask.
 See `DataManager.checkForUpdatedJson(currentVersion:)` method definition for reference.

 If a new version of the file was found and saved the MotorcycleData receives the new json by assignment to a property and via a didSet observer an update of the `Motorcycle` list and values of filters is triggered.
 The update is propagated in the app thanks to the `Ref` class that holds references to closures defined in the various view controllers that need the array of `Motorcycle` and the closures are called with the new value of the array.